Electric Appliances

 Similar to other electric appliances, work with an experienced contractor.
 Some buildings will require an electrical panel upgrade prior to installation.
 Check out available resources to identify a contractor that can help you with installation here.

 Want the Heat Pump Water Heater Cliff Notes?
 Read The Basics.
 Want more information?
-The Buyers Guide covers a range of topics including what to consider when buying a heat pump water heater and factors to be aware of prior to installation.
+The Best Practices Guide covers a range of topics including what to consider when buying a heat pump water heater and factors to be aware of prior to installation.
 Interested in whole home electrification, check out the Building Practice Guide.

 Heat Pump Space Heating & Cooling

 One appliance that heats and cools?
 Move over, sliced bread.
 Heat pump space heating and cooling systems work by taking heat from surrounding areas and moving it to another location.
 In the summertime, it moves heat from inside your home to the outside and does the opposite in winter.
 Visit the SVCE FutureFit Homes Rebate Program for heat pump system rebates.
+Shop for cooling systems at the Appliances Assistant.

 Learn more about this electric appliance with The Basics .